 Occupational Therapist & Consultant

-As a clinician, I worked with individuals with neurological conditions and developmental disabilities in both the inpatient and outpatient settings and in skilled rehabilitation.
+As a clinician, I worked with individuals with a variety of disabilities in both the inpatient and outpatient settings and in skilled rehabilitation.

-Currently, as a consultant, I assist caregivers, educators, and medical professionals in understanding the challenges experienced by individuals with autism, sensory processing disorder, or developmental disabilities.
+Currently, as a consultant, I assist caregivers, educators, and medical professionals in understanding the challenges experienced by individuals with developmental disabilities, including autism and sensory processing disorder.
 Adequately supporting children requires support beyond the occupational therapy clinic.
 Real change happens when the environments children move through and the people who interact with them are equipped with the knowledge, strategies, tools, and confidence to meet their needs.

 Find out more about how OT consulting can benefit your family or your business.